Learn how to view, understand, and act on threat events in the Kandji Web App

 Side Panel

 The threat-centric table view features a side panel for each grouped event, which can be opened by clicking on a threat event row to access detailed information about that specific threat.
-The side panel includes information such as:

 - Latest file name associated with the threat